 Dr. Michael Callahan

 “Tusker guides are distinguished from all others by their training as High Altitude First Responders.
 The intensity and thoroughness of the training is best demonstrated by Tusker’s unparalleled safety record and extraordinary adventure experience for climbers.”

-"It was a great Kilimanjaro climb and you run an outstanding operation.
+“You run an outstanding operation.
 Your emphasis on health and safety is to be commended.
-I wish some of my medical students had the insight of your guides."
+I wish some of my medical students had the insight of your guides.”